The Hidden Layers of Dialog Systems

 Before Building Olivo, our dialog system in insurance, we had to answer the following questions:

-Before tackling these questions, I want to give an overview of Natural Language Processing, as we can’t talk about smart dialog systems if we are not aware of the state-of-the-art in Natural Language Processing.
+Before tackling these questions, I want to give an overview of Natural Language Processing, as we can’t talk about smart dialog systems if we are not aware of the state-of-the-art environment of Natural Language Processing.

 Natural Language Processing (NLP)